-Overshadowed by neighboring Colombia, Peru, and Brazil, Ecuador is a small country packed with travel potential.
-While many visitors are drawn here by the Galapagos Islands and stay for only a day or two in Quito or Guayaquil, mainland Ecuador is packed with natural beauty, history, and adventurous travel opportunities.
+Often overshadowed by neighboring Colombia, Peru, and Brazil, Ecuador is a small country packed with travel potential.
+While many visitors are drawn here by the Galapagos Islands and stay for only a day or two in Quito, mainland Ecuador is packed with natural beauty, history, and adventurous travel opportunities.
 Don’t miss out on this hidden gem of travel!

 This post contains affiliate links that may reward me monetarily or otherwise when you use them to make qualifying purchases – at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, please read our disclosure policy.